RenJieZheng/StatusApiPolling/Status.Client/README.md

    Same as above, but uses a custom wait-time scheduler and poll interval scheduler before and during polling.

 #### IWaitTimeScheduler
 Determines an initial wait period (in milliseconds) before polling for the status.
-If a user wants to start polling right when a job starts, they can use the wait time to reduce unnessecary pollys.
+For example, if a user wants to start polling right when a job starts, they can use the wait time to reduce unnessecary polling.

 Methods:
 1. **`GetWaitTime()`**